Why recruiting AI is classified as "high-risk"

 The deadlines that matter

 The AI Act entered into force in 2024, but its obligations apply in stages.
 Prohibited practices have applied since February 2025.
-The obligations for Annex III high-risk systems — including recruiting — become applicable on 2 August 2026.
+Regulation (EU) 2026/1744 moved the application of Chapter III, Sections 1 to 3 for Annex III high-risk systems — including recruiting — to 2 December 2027.

 Provider vs deployer: who carries what?